 The Integrated Dynamics System in the NSX, with Quiet, Sport, Sport+ and Track modes, provides a wider range of driving experiences than conventional super cars, while its space frame structure offers ultra-high rigidity and outstanding collision safety performance.

-Pricing for the 2019 NSX in Australia remains unchanged at $420,000 plus on-roads and continues to come standard with almost all the options boxes ticked.
-It will be available in a range of eight exterior colours and combination of five high-quality interior trims.
+Pricing for the 2019 Honda NSX in Australia remains unchanged at $420,000 plus on-roads and continues to come standard with almost all the option boxes ticked.
+It will be available in eight exterior colours and combination of five high-quality interior trims.

 One metallic colour (Source Silver) and two pearlescent paints (Casino White and the new Thermal Orange) are available, along with two special Andaro nano-particle pearlescent aerospace technology finishes – Nouvelle Blue Pearl and the iconic Valencia Red Pearl.